Hanay Geiogamah

-Hanay Geiogamah (born 1945) is a playwright, television and movie producer, and artistic director.
-He is currently a Professor in the School of Theater, Film, and Television at the University of California, Los Angeles.
+Hanay Geiogamah (born 1945) is a Native American playwright, television and movie producer, and artistic director.
+He is a professor emeritus of the school of theater, film, and television at the University of California, Los Angeles.
 He also served as the director of the UCLA American Indian Studies Center from 2002 to 2009.
-Geiogamah was born in Oklahoma and is a Kiowa and Delaware Indian.
+Geiogamah was born in Oklahoma and is Kiowa and a Delaware Nation descendant.
 He is a widely known Native American playwright and one of the few Native American producers of both television and film in Hollywood.

 Early life

 Geiogamah was born in Lawton, Oklahoma to a Kiowa father and a Delaware mother.
+He is an enrolled citizen of the Kiowa Indian Tribe of Oklahoma.
 He graduated from Anadarko High School and studied journalism at the University of Oklahoma.
 In 1979, he enrolled at Indiana University Bloomington.
 He graduated in 1980 with a bachelor's degree in theatre with a minor in journalism.
 Geiogamah also worked as the public affairs liaison for Commissioner of Indian Affairs Louis R. Bruce within the Bureau of Indian Affairs under President Richard Nixon.